Triobo/tfw/README.md

 <a name="new_desktop_new"></a>

 ### new desktop()
 Triobo.
-This is a singleton (a single "instance" of a "class").
+This is a singleton.

 <a name="desktop.newLayer"></a>